The rates calculator has been developed to provide residential ratepayers with an estimate of how their rates will change following:

 What is rates harmonisation?

-Harmonisation means one rating path or structure will be put in place for the entire Central Coast.
+Harmonisation means implementing one rating path or structure for the entire Central Coast.
 So, if your residential land is valued by the NSW Government at $300,000 you will pay the same rates no matter where you live on the Central Coast.
 Rates charged for each property will still vary depending on the rating category (residential, business, farmland and mining) and your land value determined by the NSW Valuer General, but the property location will no longer be a factor.

 Why is Council harmonising rates?

 Each year Council collects rates to fund community infrastructure and services.
 Currently, these rates are different depending on where you live on the Central Coast.
-Council is required by the NSW Government to harmonise the rating structure of the former Gosford City and Wyong Shire Councils by 1 July 2021.
 Harmonising rates will enable a fairer and more equitable approach to rates collection.

 How are the charges on my rates broken down? / what are Ordinary Rates?